thingsboard/thingsboard.github.io/docs/python-iot-gateway/general_configuration.md

 {:toc}

-## Installation structure
+## Directory structure

 <br>

-Installation directory structure can be different, caused by different types of installations:
+Directory structure can be different, caused by different types of installations, there are few cases:

 1 - DEB/RPM package